Icinga/icinga2/doc/9-appendix.md

 * CSV

-CSV Output uses two levels of array seperators: The members array separator is a comma (1st level) while extra info and host|service relation separator is a pipe (2nd level).
+CSV Output uses two levels of array separators: The members array separator is a comma (1st level) while extra info and host|service relation separator is a pipe (2nd level).